 The Warrior River Boys

 Robert Montgomery, banjo player, was born October 20, 1983 and grew up in Moulton, Alabama.
 He graduated from Lawrence County High School and Auburn University.
 He began learning the guitar and banjo at the age of 12.
 He joined the Warrior River Boys in January 2008 and has appeared with them since that time.
 He has been featured on on a number of television and radio programs including RFD-TV’s “Cumberland Highlanders’ Show”, and WSM Radio’s “Ernest Tubb Record Shop’s Midnite Jamboree” and “Opry Star Spotlight”.
 He has appeared on stages with, in addition to the Warrior River Boys, a number of artists including Phillip Steinmetz and his Sunny Tennesseans, Leroy Troy, Mike Webb & Charlie Collins, and Jeremy Stephens.
 He has won dozens of contests, including the 2004 National Old-Time Banjo Championship at Uncle Dave Macon Days in Murfreesboro, Tennessee.
 He has also made numerous recordings on his own, and has appeared on recordings with Bobby Osborne and Marty Stuart.
 His hobbies include sports and collecting old-time country and blue grass recordings and memorabilia.
-He lives in Moulton with his wife, Sara, and son, Jimmie.
+He lives in Moulton with his wife, Sara, son, Jimmie and daughter, Annie Mae.

 Marty Hays from Salem Illinois has been on the road playing bass and singing with the band since 1995.
 Since a child he has been influenced by classic country music, he is named after his mother’s favorite singer, Marty Robbins.
 Marty’s uncle Don Hays performed in gospel quartets and his Grandmother Bertha Prosise was the song leader at Pleasant Grove Primitive Baptist church.
 Marty has made TV and radio appearances with David Davis, recorded along side on three Rebel Records albums and been a part of compilations on Wango Records and Time Life Records.
 For the last ten years Marty has helped organize Salem Ilinois’ “Bluegrass and Barbecue Festival”.
 Marty is anticipating the new release of his album “Wish We Had Our Time Again” on Right Side Up records.
 He resides in Salem with his wife Lori and daughter Lauren.